5730289021-NN/AEC-Robot/README.md

 1.5(13/3/2016)
 Ask function is complete... all the work is almost done.
 DB is just need to be little repaired.
+EDITED: The Paper of mistake is required to have a look

 0.8(12/3/2016)
 Another Biggest Change, Now the application is ready to be use as the Player function